UWE-Ruby/week-27/presentation/intro.md

 !SLIDE
-# Skinny Controllers
+# Offline Job Processing

-Model callbacks and Rails observers
+Using Redis and Resque